-Charles Borromeo's Catholic Reformation « Catholic Insight
+Charles Borromeo Leads the True Reformation « Catholic Insight

 ‘Stay quiet with God‘ is invaluable advice in our technological era of constant noise and distraction, counsel reiterated powerfully and providentially for our own day by another saintly cardinal, Robert Sarah, whose book on the Power of Silence, along with his and Benedict XVI’s, meditation on priestly celibacy, come highly recommended.

-Charles Borromeo was the patron and intercessor of a future bishop who carried his name, Karol Wojtyla (who often invoked the prayers of his predecessor, and himself celebrated this day, for in Polish culture, the focus is on one’s patron saint by name, rather than one’s birthday).
-Their lives in many ways were parallel, both reformers of the Church in the heady days after a great Council.
-They lived in different eras, and their outlooks coloured by this (Charles is now criticized for his treatment of ‘heretics’, but Church-State relations were quite different in the 16th century than they are now).
+Charles Borromeo was the patron and intercessor of a future bishop who carried his name, Karol Wojtyla.
+Young Karol invoked the prayers of his predecessor, and celebrated this day, for in Polish culture, the focus is on one’s patron saint by name, rather than one’s birthday.
+Their lives in many ways were parallel, both bishops and reformers of the Church in the heady days after a significant Council.

-Bishops Wojtyla and Borromeo were both great saints, stalwart and steadfast in their defence and safeguarding of the Church’s salvific truths, clearly, without ambiguity and compromise, who sought the lowest place (young Karol at first desired to be a Carthusian, and we may be thankful that his spiritual director convinced him otherwise).
+Bishops Wojtyla and Borromeo were both great saints, stalwart and steadfast in their defence and safeguarding of the Church’s salvific truths, clearly, without ambiguity and compromise.
+They had sought the ‘lowest place’ (young Karol at first desired to be a Carthusian, and we may be thankful that his spiritual director convinced him otherwise).
 Both were brought up to the highest, by the grace and providence of God, and we should pray that all of our pastors, bishops and priests imbibe some large share of their spirit of dedication, magnanimity and holiness, so that a true reform in our own day may take root, and bear much fruit.

-For an enlightening window into an episode in the life of our saint, during an outbreak of the plague, and how a bishop and priest, as well as secular leaders, should respond, I highly recommend a listen to this excerpt:
+For an enlightening window into an episode in the life of our saint, and his heroism, during an outbreak of the plague.
+Saint Charles offers a noble example of how a bishop and priest, as well as secular leaders, should respond, I highly recommend a listen to this excerpt:

 Saint Charles Borromeo, ora pro nobis!